 Regurgitation

 Parrots regurgitate food to signal an interest in mating with a preferred partner.
-It shows the female how well the male can scavenge and provide food, making them more attractive partners.
+It shows the female how well the male can forage and provide food, making them more attractive partners.

 Biting

-Biting is often due to hormonal behavior.
-This is known as “bluffing,” which affects gentle, even-tempered parrots with no biting history.
-Signs of bluffing include:
+Biting is sometimes connected to hormonal behavior.
+This is known as “bluffing,” which affects gentle, even-tempered juvenile parrots with no biting history.

-A parrot will seemingly start biting overnight, which can surprise owners.
+A parrot will seemingly become hostile overnight, which surprises many owners.

 Feather Destructive Behavior

-When parrots become hormonal, they may over-preen and pluck or pick their feathers.
+When parrots become hormonal, they may over-preen and pluck their feathers.

 While this is normal nesting behavior, it can become a destructive habit.
 The Exotic Animal Veterinary Center explains that feather-destructive behavior isn’t observed in the wild.

-If feather plucking continues beyond the parrot’s hormonal surges, it may progress to self-mutilation.
+If feather plucking continues beyond preparing for the breeding season, it may progress to self-mutilation.
 This is where parrots chew their skin, muscles, and bones to self-soothe.

 Inappropriate Behavior

-According to VCA Hospitals, many parrots rub their cloaca or vent against their owners, which is a parrot’s form of masturbation and their attempt to initiate copulation.
+Some body parts are reserved for mates and mustn’t be petted by their owners.
+Many rub their cloaca or vent against their owners, which is a form of masturbation or an attempt to initiate copulation.

 Parrots are also sensitive under their wings, down their back, and toward their tail.
-If you touch these areas, a parrot may become sexually aroused and display inappropriate behavior.
+If you touch any of these areas, a parrot may become sexually aroused and become attracted to you.

 Claiming Territory